Intercalation

 Students with an integral foundation year become eligible to apply to the NHS Bursary for funding of the intercalated year at this point.

-The NHS will contribute to this postgraduate intercalated year which can consist of a NMT tuition fee contribution grant, a NMT living costs grant and a means-tested monthly living costs grant.
+The NHS can contribute to this intercalated year, which could include a tuition fee bursary, a non-means-tested living costs bursary and a means-tested living costs bursary.

-Students intercalating at postgraduate level in their fifth year of study cannot receive the reduced rate maintenance loan during the intercalated year as the reduced rate Maintenance Loan is undergraduate funding.
+Students intercalating at postgraduate level in their fifth year of study cannot receive the reduced rate maintenance loan during the intercalated year as this is undergraduate funding.

 Students cannot apply for a Masters Loan when intercalating at postgraduate level in their 5th year of study, because eligibility for the NHS Bursary makes students ineligible for the Masters Loan.